Materials Science and Engineering: Energy

 Coal sustained the Industrial Revolution.
 Petroleum fueled economies and politics in the 20th century.
 What energy source will define the 21st century?
 The answer to this question will be determined largely by discoveries made in materials science research groups.

-Materials scientists are working on solutions to the hottest challenges in alternative energy technologies, including solar, wind, nuclear, thermal, and hydrothermal.
+Materials scientists are working on solutions to the hottest challenges in alternative energy technologies, including solar, wind, nuclear, and hydrothermal.
 Engineered materials are the key to making these technologies possible, economically viable, and widespread.

 Energy Generation and Conversion

 - Solar cells use a combination of semiconductors to produce electricity from sunlight.

 - Thermoelectric generators use a combination of semiconductors to produce electricity from heat.

 - Fuel cells need ceramic ion-conductors and metal catalysts to produce electricity from hydrogen.